mediaopt/paypal-commercetools-connector/README.md

 ## Instructions

+### Deployment through commercetools
 The connector can be installed [directly from the commercetools marketplace](https://docs.commercetools.com/merchant-center/connect) or deployed from github repository via [commercetools Connect API](https://docs.commercetools.com/connect/).

+### Local running
-To run the connector locally:
+To run the connector locally for test purposes:

 - `cd paypal-commercetools-extension` or `cd paypal-commercetools-events`
 - run `yarn` to install the dependencies